Ear Piercing Infections – Causes & Treatments

 How To Prevent Ear Piercing Infections In The Future

 Sometimes infections occur and you never figure out why.
-But most of the time, there’s a smoking gun that tips us off as to why things went south and an infection ended up setting in.
+On the other hand, there’s a smoking gun that tips us off as to why things went south and an infection ended up setting in.

 If you know you were lax about following the basic aftercare hygiene instructions your piercer gave you, you know what went wrong the first time.
 Following a good ear piercing care routine is your best bet for dodging any future infections.